How to Grow and Care for Geraniums (Pelargonium x hortorum) Indoors

 Light requirements

-Geranium Plant grows best in bright light with some direct sunlight to encourage flowering.
+Geranium Plant grows best in bright light with at least 4-6 hours direct sunshine to encourage flowering.
+Keep it away from hot midday sunlight to prevent scorching of the leaves.

 Watering

-Water Geranium Plant liberally during the growing season and allow the top 1-2 in. of soil to dry out between waterings to keep the soil moist at all times.
+Water Geranium Plant liberally during the growing season and allow the top 1-2 inches of soil to dry out between waterings to keep the soil moist at all times.

 Reduce watering during the cold period as growth is minimal at this time but do not allow the soil to dry out completely.

-Make sure that the pot has a drainage hole to avoid soggy soil as it can lead to root-rot disease and eventual death of the plant.
+Make sure that the pot has a drainage hole to avoid soggy soil as it can lead to root-rot and loss of the plant.

 Temperature and Humidity

-Average room humidity is ideal for Geranium Plant.
+Average room humidity of 50-55% is ideal for Geraniums.
 Where the air is too dry, set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
 Do not mist the leaves as it can lead to fungal diseases.

 Potting Soil